 Teachable also has different pricing plans to suit different needs and budgets.

 - Freemium ($0/month): This plan provides basic features of the platform so you can test it out before committing to a paid plan.

 - Basic ($29/month): This plan is ideal for beginners and comes with everything you need to create your first course online.

 - Pro ($99/month): The Pro plan has many additional features, including unlimited courses, unlimited students, and marketing tools.
 The platforms offer reliable integration for affiliate marketing and sales capabilities, course completion certificates, an unbranded website, and advanced course reporting.

-- Business ($249/month): The Business plan has everything in Pro, as well as a few additional features like priority product support, manual student imports, and bulk student enrollments.
+- Business ($249/month): The Business plan has everything in Pro, as well as a few additional features like priority product support, manual student imports, bulk student enrollments, and bulk sell courses.

 Teachable also offers discounts when paying subscriptions yearly.

 All plans include unlimited video and course player, courses, free hosting, and paid hosting.
 In addition, they come with secure payment integration processing, student management, and lecture comments.

 In addition, you can create basic quizzes, and there are no fees, even zero transaction fees for free courses.